THE MOST FAMOUS PHOTOGRAPH IN JAZZ HISTORY

 I have come to believe that it is no accident that my adoration of jazz -- from the early syncopation of ragtime and blues to swing, big band, bop and bebop to fusion and avant-garde -- is substantially because I am a student of American history.

 Jazz, after all, is the soundtrack of our society and its myriad themes of boom and bust, world wars, human relations, sex and drugs, assimilation, discrimination and immigration.
 It is about opening your mind, moving your behind and tapping your feet.
 It is about despair and joy, breaking free, breaking up and falling in love.
+And more recently about escaping from the horrors of the Trump presidency.

 Does any of kind of music evoke all these things while often making itself up as it goes along?
 I don't think so.